devinkr/js-dom/readme.md

 ## You do: Logo hijack (15 min)

-1. Open up www.google.com in Chrome or Firefox, and open up the console.
+1. Open up https://www.microsoft.com/en-us/ in Chrome or Firefox, and open up the console.
-- find an image url for the yahoo logo
+1. find an image url for the apple logo
-- Store the url to the Yahoo logo in a variable.
+1. Store the url to the apple logo in a variable.
-- Find the Google logo using JS and store it in a variable.
+1. Find the Microsfot logo using JS and store it in a variable.
-- Modify the source of the logo IMG so that it's a Yahoo logo instead.
+1. Modify the source of the logo IMG so that it's an apple logo instead.
-- Find the Google search button and store it in a variable.
+1. Find the Microsoft search input and store it in a variable.
-- Modify the text of the button so that it says "Yahooo!" instead.
+1. Modify the placeholder of the input so that it says "Search Apple" instead.

-Bonus: Add a new element between the image and the search textbox, telling the world that "Yahoo is the new Google".
+Bonus: Add a new element between the image and the search textbox, telling the world that "Microsoft is the new Apple".

 ## `.each`